 annually.
 If you have OAC

-membership, liability insurance is included with your
+membership, liability insurance is included with your membership

-membership.
+.
 Another option is from Lloyds

 .
-Some employers
+Some employers provide

-your insurance certificate with your renewal.
+insurance certificate with your renewal.

 • Applications received without payment or proof of insurance will not be processed.